-Since 1993, music education and collaborations have always been the major building blocks of Melody of China’s history.
-Their engagement in its community, people, and stories is what drives the group’s mission forward.
+Since 1993, music education and cross-genre collaborations have always been the major driving forces of Melody of China’s mission.
+Through the universal language of music, our ensemble members continues to engage and communicate within in its community and people.

 Among many projects, Melody of China has developed a series of educational programs geared towards elementary and high school students.
 Since 1993, Melody of China has visited nearly a hundred schools and institutions across the Bay Area.
 In addition, it has given hundreds of workshops and and lectures, many of which have been incorporated into the multi-cultural curriculum of local school districts.
 Many of these programs are done in collaboration with the Young Audiences of Bay Area, the Young Audiences of Silicon Valley and San Jose, Young Imaginations, and Education Division of the Music Center of Los Angeles County, and Adventures in Music of San Francisco Symphony’s Educational Division, several non-profit, and multi-cultural arts education agencies.